stahlscott/stahlish3/src/pages/about/index.md

 - Contracting/consulting, writing web & mobile applications.
 - Developing in React, React-Native, Node, Python, Mongo, & more.
-- Interacting directly with customers to build to their needs, from 4-week greenfield mobile projects to 1-2 year modernization rewrites.
+- Interacting directly with customers to build to their needs, from 4-week greenfield mobile projects to 1-2 year app modernization rewrites.
 - Building an engineering culture founded on democratic principles.

+At Skiplist, we have a fantastic software team dedicated to delivering thoughtful solutions to our clients.
+I've had the opportunity to put my dev skills to the test, learning how to build apps from the ground up on teams of 0-3 other devs.
+I've also been able to work on defining processes for a growing company, including building out the interview process and building out a process for the engineering department to self-organize.

 ### OnShift, Software Developer // Cleveland OH